 - Award-Winning Faculty: Here, you'll learn from fine faculty, many of whom are winners of national and international awards for teaching and research.
 At the University of Nevada, Reno, you can even work with faculty on undergraduate research - a great way to build your résumé.

-If you're ready to declare Secondary Education and History as your major, or just have more questions, make an appointment to talk with an academic advisor from the College of Education or the College of Liberal Arts.
+If you're ready to declare Secondary Education and History as your major, or just have more questions, make an appointment to talk with an academic advisor from the College of Education and Human Development or the College of Liberal Arts.